 Shifting to the other side of the glob, the Hurtigruten cruise line sails cruises around Norway and the Norwegian Fjords, Antarctica and other select destinations.
 This line has a Young Explorers’ Program for kids ages 7 to 13 with dedicated hosts supervising fun activities focused on eco-friendly learning.
 The hosts speak Norwegian, English and German.

 While many of the mega-ships have elaborate youth programs with a wide menu of activities and facilities, perhaps you have no interest in sailing ships of that size.
 Perhaps you really want a smaller ship experience that will still allow everyone in your group to have fun.
 Or, perhaps you are looking for something more upscale.

 The policies regarding kids and the range of activities and facilities for smaller ships and/or the luxury market vary widely.
 There are some ships which do not allow kids.
 Some ships permit children, but provide no programs or activities of any kind that are child-focused or child friendly.
 Some ships allow children, but only over a certain age; or may allow younger children only at certain times of the year.
-Our Reference Guide will help you sort through all of those different policies, compare cruise lines, and identify cruises that would work well for your family.
+Our Reference Guide on Cruise Line Youth Programs & Policies will help you sort through all of those different policies, compare cruise lines, and identify cruises that would work well for your family.

 Compare Cruise Lines and A Wide Range of Options

 We have compiled a 28 page e-booklet to help you quickly compare cruise lines.
 We designed the comprehensive Family Cruise Companion’s Reference Guide to Cruise Line Youth Programs & Policies to assist families in their efforts to assess the various options and decide which cruises could be a good fit for their family.